 - Critically evaluate various types of knowledge production in contemporary health and medicine using various types of research and methodologies.

-- Develop the capacity to think critically about past and present events and experiences in relation to medicine.
+- Develop the ability to think critically about past and present events and experiences in relation to medicine.

 - Relate concepts of health and medical sciences and practices to questions of public debate and concern.

-- Connect theory with practice through an internship (optional) and through guest lectures from professionals in the field.
+- Connect theory with practice through an internship (optional) and by attending guest lectures from professionals.

 This is a track of MA Culture Studies.
 You specialize by following one of its tracks.